Most Affordable Online Animal Sciences Degrees in 2026

 6. Unity Environmental University

-• Financial aid: Unity accepts FAFSA, offers institutional aid like free course materials, and accepts private student aid.
+- Financial aid: Unity Environmental University accepts FAFSA, offers institutional financial aid, and accepts private student aid.

 7. Kansas State University